Pherakki/BlenderToolsForGFS/README.md

 Please make the repository owner aware if additional contributors are missing from this list.

+Additionally, thanks to DniweTamp in the Persona Modding Community for helping me understand some aspects of the format.

 ## Supported Formats
 The status of the code is tabulated for the different filetypes and versions given in the sections below, with the following keys: